 We have been involved with high profile maritime disputes in Indonesia such as the dispute involving the collision of the MV Norgas Cathinka, a large refrigerated propylene carrier, with the ferry Buhuga Jaya which was covered extensively by international and domestic press.
 We successfully represented the captain of the MV Norgas Cathinka in the criminal court proceedings from the Indonesian District Court though the Supreme Court cassation.

 The lawyers of the firm are also well known maritime law experts and sometimes act as expert witnesses in high profile disputes.
-For instance, Andrew I. Sriro, a Senior Foreign Advocate in the firm, participated as an expert witness in Rotterdam, The Netherlands, in the famous Empressa case which involved the sinking of a vessel that caused environmental damage, as well as the loss of life and huge monetary losses.
-We have also been called upon to represent owners’ interests and wreck removals in Indonesian Territorial Waters.
+For instance, Andrew I. Sriro, a Senior Foreign Advocate in the firm, participated as an expert witness in Rotterdam, The Netherlands, in the famous Empresa case which involved the sinking of the MV Mighty Servant 2, a disaster which involved environmental damage as well as the loss of life.
+We have also been called upon to represent owners’ interests and wreck removals in Indonesian territorial waters.